lyubogankov/adventofcode2022/day12/README.md

 ### Solution

+## Bonus 1 - Implementing A* algorithm

+While reading about Dijkstra's algorithm on Wikipedia, I came across the A* ("A-star") algorithm, which is described as a *best*-first search.
+I decided to attempt an implementation!

-## Bonus 1 - Using an off-the-shelf implementation of Dijkstra's algorithm
+## Bonus 2 - Using an off-the-shelf implementation of Dijkstra's algorithm

 Describe the module I used, how I had to change my program to use it